tbrooks007/Biased-Random-Forest/README.md

 # Biased-Random-Forest
-Basic implementation of Biased Random Forest (BRAF).
-BRAF's is an ensamble method that seeks to mitigate issues caused by class imbalances in classification propblems by "adequately representing the minority class during classification."
-The BRAF is based on the implementation found in "Biased Random Forest For Dealing With the Class Imbalance Problem."
+Basic implementation of Biased Random Forest (BRAF) as implemented in Basic implementation of Biased Random Forest (BRAF) as implemented in.
+BRAF is an ensamble method that seeks to mitigate issues caused by class imbalances in classification propblems by "adequately representing the minority class during classification."

 ### Possible Improvements